OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

 * It's not possible to manually define identifiers.

-* It's not possible to rename entities or attributes.

 ## Process overview

 To integrate with an external database using Integration Builder, follow these steps: